 Have You Been a Victim of Religious Discrimination at Work?

 No employer has the right to force their religious views or practices of any employee in the workplace.
 If you have been fired or disciplined for religious reasons, you have certain rights under federal, state, and city laws.
 An experienced New York City religious discrimination lawyer can advise you of these rights and what steps you need to take.
-Contact the Law Offices of White, Nisar & Hilferty, LLP, if you need to speak with a lawyer today.
+Contact the Law Offices of Nisar Law Group, P.C., if you need to speak with a lawyer today.